External Competitions

 To apply, send the following materials to Professor McFadden by email (lanemcfa@iu.edu):

-• Your interest in any specific competition, including any relevant courses or work experience;
+• Your interest in any specific competition (if any)

-• Your past moot court or oral advocacy experience (including activities like debate or public speaking); and
+• Your past moot court or oral advocacy experience (including activities like debate, theater, teaching, or public speaking); and

 • Your interest in moot court more generally.